Time (TIME) Q3 2017 Results - Earnings Call Transcript

 How we see it playing out.

-Yeah, I think, I mean, look, just taking a step back on Viant.
-So, on Viant, that's a very dynamic – Viant business is in a very dynamic space.
+Yeah, I think, I mean, look, just take a step back on Viant.
+So, on Viant, that's a very dynamic – Viant's business is in a very dynamic space.
 It's going through a lot of change.

 As we've said, there was an agency review related to a large customer, and they are continuing to see significant reduced revenue related to that large customer.
 And we have to cycle through that effect.

-And in regards to the rest of their business, the good news is they've been able to mitigate the OIBDA impact of that reduced revenue, which we also stated the last time.
+And in regards to the rest of their business, the good news is they've been able to mitigate the OIBDA impact of that reduced revenue, which we also stated last time.
 So we feel good about that.

 And in general, the managed service business is migrating to self-serve as we've mentioned before.
-And as that happens, there is a change from gross reporting to the net reporting.
+And as that happens, there is a change from gross reporting to net reporting.
 It's the reason why we acquired Adelphic to enable them to address the self-serve market as the business goes through this transition.
-The Adelphic business is – we're encouraged by the gross media spend growth that we've been seeing month-over-month in that business as this migration happens.
+The Adelphic business, we're encouraged by the gross media spend growth that we've been seeing month-over-month in that business as this migration happens.

 Douglas Middleton Arthur - Huber Research Partners LLC